emtneutrino/races/README.md

 You can load saved waypoints by typing `/races load myrace` to load a race named 'myrace'.
 This will clear any current waypoints and load the saved ones.
 You cannot load saved waypoints if you have joined a race.
 Leave the race or finish it first.

 Type `/races blt myrace` to see the 10 best lap times recorded for 'myrace'.
-Best lap times are recorded for a race if it was loaded, saved or overwritten without changing any waypoints afterwards.
+Best lap times are recorded after a race has finished if it was loaded, saved or overwritten without changing any waypoints after loading, saving or overwriting.
 If you cannot see all the best lap times, type 'T' for chat and use the 'Page Up' and 'Page Down' keys to scroll.
 Type 'Esc' when done.

 `save`, `overwrite`, `list`, `delete`, `load` and `blt` operate on your private list of races.
 No one else will be able to view or modify your private list.  `savePublic`, `overwritePublic`, `listPublic`, `deletePublic`, `loadPublic` and `bltPublic` work like the private versions but operate on the public list of races.
 All players have access to the public list of races.